History of the World Wide Web: From Gopher to the WWW

 In the early 1990s, Internet-based projects such as Archie, Gopher, Wide Area Information Servers (WAIS), and the FTP Archive list attempted to create ways to organize distributed data.
 Gopher was a document browsing system for the Internet, released in 1991 by the University of Minnesota.
 Invented by Mark P. McCahill, it became the first commonly used hypertext interface to the Internet.
-While Gopher menu items were examples of hypertext, they were not commonly perceived in that way.
+While Gopher menu items were not sent as hypertext, they were rendered as hypertext links, that would allow the user to navigate to the resource by following the link.
 In less than a year, there were hundreds of Gopher servers.
 It offered a viable alternative to the World Wide Web in the early 1990s and the consensus was that Gopher would be the primary way that people would interact with the Internet.
 However, in 1993, the University of Minnesota declared that Gopher was proprietary and would have to be licensed.

 In response, on 30 April 1993, CERN announced that the World Wide Web would be free to anyone, with no fees due, and released their code into the public domain.
 This made it possible to develop servers and clients independently and to add extensions without licensing restrictions.
 Coming two months after the announcement that the server implementation of the Gopher protocol was no longer free to use, this spurred the development of various browsers which precipitated a rapid shift away from Gopher.
 By releasing Berners-Lee's invention for public use, CERN encouraged and enabled its widespread use.

 Early websites intermingled links for both the HTTP web protocol and the Gopher protocol, which provided access to content through hypertext menus presented as a file system rather than through HTML files.
 Early Web users would navigate either by bookmarking popular directory pages or by consulting updated lists such as the NCSA "What's New" page.
 Some sites were also indexed by WAIS, enabling users to submit full-text searches similar to the capability later provided by search engines.

 After 1993 the World Wide Web saw many advances to indexing and ease of access through search engines, which often neglected Gopher and Gopherspace.
 As its popularity increased through ease of use, incentives for commercial investment in the Web also grew.
 By the middle of 1994, the Web was outcompeting Gopher and the other browsing systems for the Internet.